Global existence, uniqueness and stability for nonlinear dissipative bulk-interface interaction systems: Global existence and uniqueness

 \section{Global existence and uniqueness}

-The main result of this section is global existence and uniqueness of solutions of \eqref{eq:qlACP}.
+The main result of the paper is global existence and uniqueness of solutions of \eqref{eq:qlACP}.
 For local well-posedness, it is sufficient that $\mathcal{F}$ satisfies Assumption \ref{Lipschitz}.
-For global existence, we require that $\mathcal{F}$ preserves a maximum principle for \eqref{eq:qlACP}.
-This assumption is fairly general but remains vague.
-Examples for suitable $\mathcal{F}$ are given in Corollary \ref{rhsmp}.
-Of course, the case $\mathcal{F}=0$ is included. \begin{thm} Let $T>0$.
-Then there exist $q>d$, $q_\Gamma > d-1$ such that for all $r>\max(\frac{2q}{q-d},\frac{2q_\Gamma}{q_\Gamma - d + 1})$, $u^{0}\in X^r_{q, q_\Gamma}$ and $\mathcal{F}$ satisfying Assumption \ref{Lipschitz} and preserving a maximum principle, there is a unique global solution
+For global existence, it is required that $\mathcal{F}$ preserves the $L^{\infty}$-bounds for \eqref{eq:qlACP}.
+This requirement on $\mathcal{F}$ is defined more precisely in Step \eqref{proof:mp} in the proof of Theorem \ref{thm:local}.
+Examples of $\mathcal{F}$ that satisfy these assumptions are given in Corollary \ref{rhsmp} and it is shown that this includes coupled volume-surface reaction-diffusion in \citep{Disser19} (the case $\mathcal{F}=0$ corresponds to the original gradient structure). \begin{thm} There exist $q>d$, $q_{\Gamma}>d-1$ such that for all $r>\max(\frac{2q}{q-d},\frac{2q_{\Gamma}}{q_{\Gamma}-d+1})$, $u^{0}\in\mathrm{X}_{q,q_{\Gamma}}^{r}$, $T>0$ and $\mathcal{F}$ satisfying Assumption \ref{Lipschitz} and preserving $L^{\infty}$-bounds, there is a unique global solution

 of (\ref{eq:qlACP}).
 In particular, the solution is Hölder continuous in time and space,